thomasvardy/gen-machine-conf/README.md

                         Path to pdi or bitstream file -l <config_file>, --localconf <config_file>
                         Write local.conf changes to this file --multiconfigfull     Generate/Enable Full set of multiconfig .conf and .dts files.
+Default is minimal.
+Search for CONFIG_YOCTO_BBMC prefix in
+                        --menuconfig to get the available multiconfig targets.
-Default is minimal) --dts-path <dts_path>
+  --dts-path <dts_path>
                         Absolute path or subdirectory of conf/dts to place DTS files in (usually auto detected from DTS)
+$
 ```

 > **Note:**